 The Cabaret of Dangerous Ideas (CoDI) provides an informal but high-profile platform for researchers to discuss their work with members of the public.
-It is curated by the Beltane Public Engagement Network, produced by Fair Pley, and compered by comedian Susan Morrison.
+It is curated by the University of Edinburgh as part of Beltane Public Engagement Network, produced by Fair Pley, and compered by comedian Susan Morrison.

 CoDI started at the Edinburgh Fringe in the summer of 2013.
-Like most fun-but-slightly-scary things, it was the brainchild of Susan Morrison; Lara Isbel helped develop the initial concept, then Sarah Anderson (Beltane) Stephen Wright (Fair Pley) and Susan ran with it.
+Like most fun-but-slightly-scary things, it was the brainchild of Susan Morrison; Lara Isbel helped develop the initial concept, then Stephen Wright (Fair Pley), Sarah Anderson (The University of Edinburgh/Beltane Network) and Susan ran with it.

 The first summer was painful – we learned the hard way about how the expectations of the Fringe beast and university people can differ.
 However, we survived, and enough of our performers enjoyed it that we went on to do a second and third year.
-The summer of 2017 will be CoDI’s five-year anniversary (and the Edinburgh Fringe’s seventieth!).
+The summer of 2019 will be CoDI’s seventh year at the Edinburgh Fringe!

-First and foremost, CoDI would not happen without the many brave, enthusiasic and good-willed researchers who’ve been involved, and their supporters.
-With around 100 CoDI shows to date, there are now many CoDI alumni.
+First and foremost, CoDI would not happen without the many brave, enthusiastic and good-willed researchers who’ve been involved, and their supporters.
+With over 180 CoDI performances to date, there are now many, many CoDI alumni.
 Researchers/performers have been from universities in Edinburgh and beyond.

 Other key people who’ve helped it happen: